zaidzamrik/news-scrapper-for-stocks-/README.md

 -GDELT
 -Yahoo Finance via yfinance

-how to run this repositry with thorough stepes
-1.clone the repositry using your terminal
+Hhoow to run this repositry with thorough steps 1.clone the repositry using your terminal
 -git clone https://github.com/zaidzamrik/news-scrapper-for-stocks-.git
 -then enter the using the repositry name